CARPE DIEM AOYAMA

 Drop-in for CARPE DIEM Members

 Members seeking to train at one of our other dojos can do so by paying ¥1000 per day.
 There is no need to let us know in advance.
-Each dojo is closed one day a week.
-On those days all members are welcome to train at one of our other dojos free of charge.

 If you train with a dojo other than CARPE DIEM and want to train with us, please send us an email to let us know in advance.
 Failure to do so may mean being unable to train with us, so please don't hesitate to make contact first!
 You can training with us according to the following fee